Pranjal-Jayaswal/Pranjal-Jayaswal/README.md

 - 🔭 I’m currently working on NodeJS.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 Also i am learning ReactJS these days.
 - 🤔 I’m looking for help with AWS.
-- 📫 Reach me by my mail ID: pranjaljsl2910@gmail.com
+- 📫 Reach me by my mail ID : pranjaljsl2910@gmail.com
 - ⚡ Fun fact: I am a Marvel Fan :)